Frequently asked questions

 Is counselling effective?

-Talking therapies have been shown to be effective in improving psychological well being particularly for mild to moderate mental health conditions.
+The National Institute for Clinical and Health Excellence highlights that talking therapies have been shown to be effective in improving psychological wellbeing particularly for mild to moderate mental health conditions.

 Will I have to do any tasks in between counselling sessions?